Ductless Heat Pump Installation in Malden, MA Multi-Family Home

 This isn’t possible with traditional ducts and vents.
 With those systems, forced heat or cool air gets pushed from one furnace or condenser.
 There’s really no way to deliver different levels to different areas.
 At most, you can open or close a vent.
 But, that’s an all-or-nothing proposition.

-What makes this work is that every panel has its own thermostat.
-You can use this to get even heat throughout a home.
-Just set each panel to the same temperature.
-Then, every panel will work by itself to get to that temperature.
+What makes this work is that every unit has its own thermostat.
+Just set each unit to the same temperature.
+Then, every unit will work by itself to get to that temperature.
 Some will shut off before others if they get there first.

 However, what makes them great for multi-unit homes is that you can also set each one differently.
 Now, one apartment can be set to, say, 68 degrees in the winter while the other can go up to 71 if that person gets cold easily.